actions-on-google/dialogflow-webhook-boilerplate-java/README.md

        1. `apply from: 'build-gcp.gradle'`
     1. Build the AWS Lambda compatible zip file using the buildAWSZip gradle task: `gradle buildAWSZip`
     1. Deploy the zip file found at `build/distributions/myactions.zip` as an AWS Lambda function by following instructions at https://aws.amazon.com/lambda/

-### Action configuration
-1. Use the [Actions on Google Console](https://console.actions.google.com) to add a new project with a name of your choosing and click *Create Project*.
-1. Click *Skip*, located on the top right.
-1. On the left navigation menu under *BUILD*, click on *Actions*.
-Click on *Add Your First Action* and choose your app's language(s).
-1. Select *Custom intent*, click *BUILD*.
-This will open a Dialogflow console.
-Click *CREATE*.
-1. Click on the gear icon to see the project settings.
-1. Add new intents for your Action.
-1. Deploy the fulfillment webhook as described in the previous section
-1. Go back to the Dialogflow console and select *Fulfillment* from the left navigation menu.
-Enable *Webhook*, set the value of *URL* to the webhook from the previous section, then click *Save*.

 ## Test on the Actions on Google simulator